sungheeyun/sungheeyun.github.io/_posts/2025-07-11-PDT - abstract-algebra.markdown

 The Langlands program, one of the most ambitious projects in modern mathematics, seeks to unify number theory, algebraic geometry, and representation theory through deep correspondences between different types of algebraic objects.

-## Representation Theory and Harmonic Analysis
+## Representation theory and harmonic analysis

 Representation theory studies how abstract algebraic structures can be represented as matrices and linear transformations.
 This field provides a bridge between abstract algebra and linear algebra, with applications throughout mathematics and physics.